johnnymatthews/blog/2021-05-31-create-a-new-virtual-desktop-in-mac-os/index.md

 ---
 title: Create a new virtual desktop in MacOS.
-description: MacOS has the ability to create multiple virtual desktops.
+description: "MacOS has the ability to create multiple virtual desktops.
 I find this feature super handy because it allows me to have separate desktops for separate pieces of work.
 Annoying, Apple doesn't include a built-in hot-key to create a new desktop.
-However, with the use of Albert, we can create a script to create a new desktop for us!
+However, with the use of Albert, we can create a script to create a new desktop for us!"
 date: 2021-05-31
 ---

+Virtual desktops good!
+Default MacOS behavour bad.

 1. Install Alfred.
 1. Buy the pro version.